odinhg/inf264-python-crash-course/install_conda.md

 import pandas
 import matplotlib.pyplot
 ```

+**If your are using VSCode, you can also work with the Jupyter notebooks there.** After opening a notebook in VSCode, choose the `INF264` environment as the kernel for your notebook.
+To do this, click on the kernel name or the "Select Kernel" button in the top right corner of the notebook and choose the `INF264` environment.

+**Useful notebook shortcuts:**
+- Arrow keys to navigate between cells.
+- `Shift + Enter` to run the current cell and move to the next one.
+- `Ctrl + Enter` to run the current cell and stay in the same cell.
+- `Esc` to enter command mode.
+- `Enter` to enter edit mode.
+- `A` to insert a new cell above the current cell.
+- `B` to insert a new cell below the current cell.
+- `DD` to delete the current cell.
+- `M` to change the current cell to a Markdown cell.
+- `Y` to change the current cell to a code cell.

 If the cell runs without any import errors, congratulations!
 If you get any error message(s), ask a group leader for help or post your question in the Discord channel [#technical-help](https://discord.com/channels/1248589525341704254/1248593123026927726).